qurator-spk/sbb_ner/doc/sbb_ner_model_card.md

 <!-- These are the evaluation metrics being used, ideally with a description of why. -->

 Performance metrics used in evaluation is precision, recall and F1-score.
+See paper for actual results in terms of these metrics.

 ## Results